zahlio/scrapoxy/docs/standard/providers/ovhcloud/index.rst

 Open :code:`conf.json`::

   {
-    "providers": {
+    "providers": [
       "type": "ovhcloud",

-      "ovhcloud": {
       "endpoint": "YOUR ENDPOINT (could be: ovh-eu)",
       "appKey": "YOUR APP KEY",
       "appSecret": "YOUR APP SECRET",
       "consumerKey": "YOUR CONSUMERKEY",
       "serviceId": "YOUR SERVICEID",
       "region": "YOUR REGION (could be: BHS1, GRA1 or SBG1)",
       "sshKeyName": "YOUR SSH KEY (could be: mykey)", "flavorName": "vps-ssd-1",
-        "snapshotName": "YOUR SNAPSHOT NAME (could be: forward-proxy)" }
+      "snapshotName": "YOUR SNAPSHOT NAME (could be: forward-proxy)" ]
-    }
   },

 And update config with your parameters.